 Heavy fog was hanging in the air when we stopped, not uncommon on warm sunny days.

 Concrete sculpture at Selvika rest area

 The road ends abruptly at the fishing village Havøysund on the edge of the Barents Sea.
 ‘Hurtigruten’, the Norwegian Coastal Voyage, has regular arrivals here and you will also find ferries to the island communities outside of Havøysund, Måsøy, Ingøya and Rolvsøy.

 Our plan was to extend the trip by taking the ferry to Ingøya – more to come in the next post.

 Map from Nasjonale turistveger

 Are you planning or have you been on a roadtrip in Norway?
 I would love to hear about it!
-If you are planning a trip I would recommend checking out the National Tourist Routes of Norway on their homepage www.nasjonaleturistveger.no/en
+If you are planning a trip I would recommend checking out the National Scenic Routes of Norway on their homepage www.nasjonaleturistveger.no/en